 Whether you're a new athlete looking to learn about exercise and diet, or an experienced competitor looking for those little tricks to take you to the next level, you will find this site useful.

 As for me, I'm an average guy.
 I work forty- plus hours a week.
-I like to spend my weekends wrestling with my sons and having tea parties with my daughter.
+I like to spend my weekends wrestling with my three sons and having tea parties with my daughter.
 We go to the local farmer's market together every Saturday morning.
 When we can find a babysitter, my wife and I like to go out to dinner and catch up with friends.
 I've written this blog since 2009, when I fell in love with triathlon.
-I enjoy sharing my knowledge about nutrition and training with fellow triathletes within my own community and beyond.
+I enjoy sharing my knowledge about nutrition and training with fellow athletes within my own community and beyond.

 I am a proud Purdue University alumnus, holding a degree in mechanical engineering.
 Being an engineer comes in handy when figuring gear ratios and analyzing data!
 Since the beginning of my triathlon career in 2008, I have constantly researched and tested methods of training, nutrition, and lifestyle.